Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Quantum non-Markovianity and state transformations

 \subsection{Quantum non-Markovianity and communication cost}

-For any tripartite state of the parties $A$, $B$, and $C$ with $B$ as the condition, the maximally non-Markov state is any bipartite maximally entangled state shared between $A$ and $C$.
+For any tripartite state of the parties Alice, Bob, and Charlie with Bob as the condition, the maximally non-Markov state is any bipartite maximally entangled state shared between Alice and Charlie.
 For instance, $\phi^+_{AC}$ is a maximally entangled state of Schmidt rank $d$.
-We assume that $B$ does not possess any state.
+We assume that Bob does not possess any state.
 One may create state $\phi^+_{AC}$ in the following steps.
-First, $A$ and $B$ shares a maximally entangled state $\phi^+_{AB}$.
+First, Alice and Bob share a maximally entangled state $\phi^+_{AB}$.
 Note this is allowed as it does not increase the sQNM.
-In the second step, $B$ transfers his share of state to $C$ via a perfect ($\log_2 d$)-qubit of quantum communication to $C$.
-As a result, $A$ and $C$ share a maximally entangled state.
-Note that performing quantum communication from $B$ to $C$ is not free and requires a quantum communication cost.
-We refer to an operation involving a perfect quantum communication of ($\log_2 d$)-qubit from $B$ to $C$ (or $A$) as a maximally resourceful operation that can potentially create a maximally resourceful state.
-We highlight here that while a maximally resourceful operation can create a maximally resourceful state by consuming a free state, the reverse, i.e., implementing a maximally resourceful operation enabling perfect quantum communication from $B$ to $C$ (or $A$), is not possible.
+In the second step, Bob transfers his share of state to Charlie via a perfect ($\log_2 d$)-qubit of quantum communication to Charlie.
+As a result, Alice and Charlie share a maximally entangled state.
+Note that performing quantum communication from Bob to Charlie is not free and requires a quantum communication cost.
+We refer to an operation involving a perfect quantum communication of ($\log_2 d$)-qubit from Bob to Charlie (or Alice) as a maximally resourceful operation that can potentially create a maximally resourceful state.
+We highlight here that while a maximally resourceful operation can create a maximally resourceful state by consuming a free state, the converse, i.e., implementing a maximally resourceful operation enabling perfect quantum communication from Bob to Charlie (or Alice) consuming a maximally resourceful state ($\phi^+_{AC}$) and free states, is not possible.
 This is contrary to what we see in the resource theory of entanglement, at least for the bipartite cases.
 A maximally entangling operation can yield a maximally entangled state while applied to a non-entangled state.
 In reverse, using a maximally entangled state and local operation and classical communications (LOCC), a free operation in the resource theory of entanglement, one can implement arbitrary bipartite operations, including maximally entangling operations.
 Thus, not satisfying the inter-convertibility between maximally resourceful states and operations within the framework developed for sQNM may indicate two possibilities.
 First, the set of operations proposed in Lemma~\ref{prop:FreeOps} as the free operations is not a complete set of operations that do not increase sQNM.
 Second, there is fundamental irreversibility in the inter-conversion between sQNM resources present in the states and operations.
 We conjecture the second possibility.
 With this, we now study the quantum communication cost required to implement an operation resulting in the desired state transformation.